- Ch. 1: Business

 - More Useful Links

-buy modafinil portugal John C. Mather won the Nobel prize in physics in 2006 for his work on the COBE satellite measuring the black-body radiation for the cosmic microwave background with startling precision.
+buy Lurasidone 80mg John C. Mather won the Nobel prize in physics in 2006 for his work on the COBE satellite measuring the black-body radiation for the cosmic microwave background with startling precision.
 Time Magazine listed Mather as one of the 100 most influential people in the world in 2007.
 As a senior astrophysicist at NASA’s Goddard Space Flight Center, Mather now serves as the senior project scientist for the James Webb Space Telescope (JWST), a successor to the Hubble Space Telescope.

 On a rainy afternoon, John took some time away from his work on Jams Webb to talk to me about winning a Nobel prize, and how he learned about marketing.

 MJK: John, I think of you as a kind of humble person, despite all your accomplishments.
 What can you tell me about the importance of being humble?

 JM: People say that I’m a humble guy.
 My wife says no, it’s not true.
 She says, “Don’t confuse humble with modest.
 Feeling humble is feeling smaller than the people you are with, it’s feeling poor.
 Feeling modest is more like being everyone’s equal and giving them all credit for what they do.”

 But I think that as a life strategy, being modest is very important.
 Science is a very, very social enterprise in a way that the general public does not expect.
 The teams you’re working on have ten or even a thousand people.
 So you have to learn to assume that there’s somebody on the team that knows something you don’t know.
 You’ve got to be able to find those people who can solve a problem you can’t solve.

 Another way of saying that is that in a big project the bottleneck is at the top.
 If work is not going well it’s probably the boss fault.
 If the boss is someone who says that I have to direct everything and I have to do everything myself, then it’s hopeless.